AdobeDocs/platform-learn.en/help/tutorial-website-implementation/overview.md

 After completing this you will be able to:

-* Create a tags property
+* Create a tag property

-* Install a tags property on a website
+* Install a tag property on a website

 * Add the following Adobe Experience Cloud solutions:
   * **[Adobe Experience Platform Identity Service](id-service.md)**